gesmile/html5/README.md

 # almost minimal HTML5

-This is a private learning repository for a simple static HTML5 page.
+This is a learning repository for a simple static HTML5 page.
 It's meant as an easy accessible semantic web document for learning and experimenting purpose.

 This **almost minimal HTML5** document has two faces.

 * One visual, browser-based human readable content, starting with the `index.html` file or at [tmp.gedankenfalle.de/html5/](https://tmp.gedankenfalle.de/html5/)
-* One parser-based, which lets machines read through the _eyes_ of different libraries 'data' from inside the document.
+* One parser-based, which lets machines read through the _eyes_ of different libraries 'data' from inside the document, e.g. the project [altbrow](https://github.com/gesmile/altbrow)

 ## Learning Aims

-* modern HTML5, CSS and JavaScript Design (not yet)
+* modern HTML5, CSS and JavaScript Design (used, but not yet described)
-* playing with SVG, canvas and other graphical techniques (not yet)
+* playing with SVG, canvas and other graphical techniques (just SVG a little bit, but not yet described)
 * exploring microdata and semantic advantages
-* receiving and serving feeds (not yet)
+* receiving and serving feeds (not yet thought about)
-* multimedia and game experience (not yet)
+* multimedia and game experience (not yet thought about)

 ## Deeper Aims

-* provide a default web-page for self-published information
+* provide a [default](https://gedankenfalle.de/html5/default.html "default") web-page for 'copy-paste' self-published information
 * understanding the techniques to use them wisely

 ## Dive deeper